Lechmere station: MBTA era

 On June 25, 2004, service between Lechmere and North Station was suspended as the Causeway Street Elevated was removed, and the surface and elevated platforms at North Station were consolidated into a new underground "superstation".
 A Government Center–Lechmere shuttle bus was operated.
 Unlike during previous bus substitutions, which took place largely during evenings and weekends, bus operations at Lechmere were modified to accommodate the number of shuttle buses needed.
 The shuttle buses used the inbound busway, while regular bus service used only the outbound busway, with those buses operating in the reverse of the usual direction.
 Green Line E branch service to Lechmere resumed on November 12, 2005, with buses returned to their previous routing at the station.

+The CharlieCard electronic fare collection system was installed at Lechmere in 2006, making it fare-controlled at all operating hours.
 Service past North Station was replaced with North Station–Lechmere buses from April 30 to November 4, 2011, as was rebuilt.
 The same bus routings as the 2004–05 closure were used.
 However, after the station reopened, buses continued to use only the outbound busway.
 This routing was deemed safer by the MBTA due to the fewer turns, though it was "extremely inconvenient to inbound passengers".